Phil Scott: Drugs

 On May 24, 2017, Scott vetoed a bill that would have legalized marijuana recreationally in Vermont.
 In October 2020, he announced he would not veto another bill to legalize recreational marijuana use, allowing the bill to become a law without his signature.

 As governor, Scott created an Opioid Coordination Council, appointed a director of drug policy and prevention, and convened a statewide summit on growing the workforce to support opioid and substance abuse treatment.
 To further treatment options, he worked with the Secretary of State's Office of Professional Regulation to streamline the licensing process for treatment professionals.
 Scott boosted efforts to reduce the drug supply through the Vermont Drug Task Force, Drug Take Back days, and expanding prescription drug disposal sites.

 Immigration

 Scott opposed the Trump administration's immigration policies.
-In 2017, he signed a bill to limit the involvement of Vermont police with the federal government in regard to immigration, and the Department of Justice notified Vermont that it had been preliminarily found to be a sanctuary jurisdiction on November 15, 2017.
+In 2017, he signed a bill to limit the involvement of Vermont police with the federal government regarding immigration, and the Department of Justice notified Vermont that it had been preliminarily found to be a sanctuary jurisdiction on November 15, 2017.
 Scott opposed the Trump administration's "zero tolerance" policy and the separation of families at the border.